gitTianxy/py-apps/README.md

 # py-apps
-notes for some robust and fantastic python projects
+-- notes for some robust and fantastic python projects

+* OpenStack swift